An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 3. Use A Pass-Through Deduction

 A pass-through deduction allows you to deduct up to 20% of your qualified business income (QBI) on your personal taxes.
-When you own rental property as a sole proprietor, via a partnership, or through an LLC or S Corp (known as pass-through entities), the money you collect in rent is considered QBI by real estate tax law.
+When you own rental property as a sole proprietor, via a real estate partnership, or through an LLC or S Corp (known as pass-through entities), the money you collect in rent is considered QBI by real estate tax law.

 For example, if you have an LLC that owns an apartment complex, you could receive $30,000 in rental income every year.
 By using a pass-through deduction, you can write off up to $6,000 on your personal return.
 Of course, some rules and regulations must be followed, so please consult with your accountant.